vitay/ANNarchy_future/README.md

-# ANNarchy 5.0
+# ANNarchy

 **This is a mockup, do not use.**

 ## About ANNarchy

 ANNarchy (Artificial Neural Networks architect) is a neural simulator designed for distributed rate-coded or spiking neural networks.
 The core of the library is written in C++ and distributed using openMP, CUDA and MPI.
 It provides an interface in Python for the definition of the networks.
-It is released under the [GNU GPL v2 or later](http://www.gnu.org/licenses/gpl.html).
+It is released under the [MIT license](https://opensource.org/licenses/MIT).

 * Source code: <http://bitbucket.org/annarchy/annarchy>